Teun/SnappetChallenge/src/readme.md

 	- Open Tools > Options > Project and Solutions > External Web Tools
 	- Add "C:\Program Files\nodejs" to the top of the list
 	  See: https://cloud.githubusercontent.com/assets/440031/15933886/becadf08-2e1e-11e6-827d-073f4ae91a35.PNG

+Issues:

+ - UTC Dates:
+   Dates in the work.js are UTC, in the current setup nothing is done with this.

+ - Grouping per student is incorrect:
+   Not sure why this happens, in LearningObjectiveRepository.GetProgress(int classID, int userId) the group by over learning objective name and progress isn't honored.
+It seems to select the proper data but it isn't grouped, therefore the averages aren't averages.

+Future:

+Development is never done!

+Due to time constraints, and more issues with .NET Core I'd hoped, not everything I had in mind is done.

+ - Add a searchpage to slice through the available data:
+   This way we can see what other school/students/classes are doing and compare progress/skill.
+   Another cool thing by doing comparisons like this is that schools can better see what their student are good, and of course bad, at.
+Education can honed better like this.

+ - Leerlingen view:
+   See a overview of all students.
+View what they are doing and how they are doing.

+ - Popular assignments:
+   View what assignments are popular among students.
+   I'm not sure if students can select assignments from a 'pool' or something like that.
+But if the can it would be informative to see what's popular.

+ - Caching:
+   Nothing is cached